LuizDezane/site_psy/README.md

 - JavaScript

 ## 🚀 Setup
-Follow the setup instructions for the Bespoke Programming 2023 repository, replacing the clone URL with `https://github.com/piotr-bania/paulina_janik_psychologist.git`.
+Follow the setup instructions for the Bespoke Programming 2023 repository, replacing the clone URL with.

 ## 🌐 Deployment
 The website is hosted on Netlify.